Skip to content

 Flamingos, crocodiles, mangroves, salt flats, lagoons, and boat trips across the quieter edges of the state.

-See wildlife routes →
+See wildlife →

 Markets, panuchos, cochinita, relleno negro, cantinas, cafés, and the places that make Mérida worth lingering in.